turingcompl33t/windows-internals/IoSubsystem/README.md

     - Used for the majority of kernel services, file systems, etc.
     - May be loaded manually (via the SCM) or via pre-set Registry entries (boot-start, system-start, etc.)

+### IO Processing

+IO processing is a fundamental system mechanism implemented by the Windows IO Manager.
+The IO processing procedure involves all layers of the system - from user-mode application code to low-level device drivers that manage physical hardware.
+The procedure below gives a general overview of the IO processing procedure.
+This example uses the `ReadFile()` operation as a case study.
+Note that propagation of the IRP down the device tree is not discussed even though it is likely that most IO operations originating with the `ReadFile()` call will involve a multi-layer device stack and perhaps even lateral movement within the device tree.

+1. Application code running in user mode calls `ReadFile()` which eventually transitions to _ntdll.dll_ implementation of `NtReadFile()`; this function performs the transition to kernel mode
+2. The IO Manager implements the executive function `NtReadFile()` in the kernel, some validation checks are performed, then the IRP for the request is initialized and directed at the appropriate device object that represents the target for the IO operation; the pointer to the driver object maintained by the device object allows the IO Manager to locate the appropriate driver dispatch routine for the operation
+3. The driver dispatch routine gives the driver code its first look at the IRP; the driver then wants to invoke the appropriate Start IO routine to service the request, but if the hardware device is busy the IRP is inserted into a queue managed by the device object and a busy bit is set for the device object reflecting the fact that is has requests pending, the `IoStartPacket()` function is typically used to handle such scenarios (this example assumes the driver is utilizing system queueing rather than driver queueing)
+4. When the hardware device is ready, the Start IO routine is called (either from the dispatch routine directly or from the IO manager if `IoStartPacket()` was used to handle the request when the hardware device was busy) to initiate the IO with the hardware device; the purpose of the Start IO routine is to perform the actual programming of the hardware device to perform the requested IO operation once the Start IO routine returns; the hardware is left to do its thing and the device can now service other requests
+5. When the hardware completes the requested operation it raises an interrupt; the hardware handles the transition from the interrupt to the registered ISR, raising the IRQL to the device IRQL (DIRQL) in the process
+6. The ISR, running at some high Device IRQL, does as little work as possible; as its final act it queues a DPC for further processing of the completed IO operation
+7. Once the interrupt is dismissed, kernel logic notices that the CPU DPC queue is not empty and issues a software interrupt at IRQL DPC_LEVEL (2) to enter the DPC processing logic
+8. The DPC is dequeued in some arbitrary thread context; in the context of some kernel worker thread, the first thing it does is call the `IoStartNextPacket()` routine for the device in order to start processing of the next available IRP, this calls the Start IO routine and the cycle starting from (4) repeats for this next IRP; the DPC finally completes the IRP by calling `IoCompleteRequest()`
+9. Finally, the original requesting thread needs to be notified that IO has completed; this is accomplished by queueing a special kernel APC for the requesting thread to be run by the requesting thread once it is given CPU time (note that for the delivery of such APCs, the originating thread need not enter an alertable wait state as is the case for standard user APCs)

+This final step is slightly different in the case of asynchronous IO requests.
+In the asynchronous case utilizing extended IO, the application code supplies a callback function and the IO Manager queues a user APC in the requesting thread's APC queue as the last stage in IRP completion.
+In this case the requesting thread must enter an alertable wait state in order for the APC queue to be checked and the process to be notified of the completion of the IO operation.

 ### IO Manager Data Structures

 The IO Manager utilizes several critical data structures to implement IO processing.